 It is a night in July or possibly August, 1963, in Cape May, N.J.

-“I think we should go inside,” she said, still touching that organ which never seemed to give Jesus or any of the saints any trouble.
+“I think we should go inside now,” she said, still touching that organ which never seemed to give Jesus or any of the saints any trouble.

-Again she pressed herself harder against me; but a curious thing, when a girl presses hard she feels soft.
+Again she pressed herself hard against me; but a curious thing, when a girl presses hard she feels soft.

 But unfortunately I was not.

 “Why can’t you go in?” she asked again.